For WordPress site owners wishing to use real cron via a crontab job, it’s fairly common to see advice to use curl to request the site’s

 I like a much reduced set of body classes when coding up a WordPress theme.
 Two template types, two main classes.

 I was discussing one click indieweb for WordPress with David Shanske on the IRC channel.
 The aim is to make it as easy as possible for a WordPress user – not a developer – to implement an indieweb site.
-I’ve decided to put it up as a brain dump.
-There are two aspects to consider: […]

 I presented an expanded version of my CSS Naming Conventions talk at WordCamp Sydney.
 Thanks to everyone who came along, my slides are below.